 Now to the saving grace of this film, Dakota Johnson.
 Her hard work is obvious.
 She plays every bit of the coy, apprehensive and unconfident girl that Anastasia Steele was meant to be.
 Even her walk is slightly awkward throughout.
 She manages to carry most scenes, even the number of scenes she has in the nude, quite well.
 The girl deserves to be applauded for her guts.
 You can see her childlike happiness when she breaks into some funny moves in the middle of a romantic dance with Grey or sense her frustration when she tries to understand why Christian has such crooked ways.
 Anastasia Steele is the show-stealer here.

 In spite of its shortcomings, this film has its share of positives.
 Grey’s home ‘Escala’ is beautiful; befitting a no-nonsense business tycoon.
 There’s some clever and subtle detailing too, such as the picture of a caged bird decorating the room where Christian’s submissives are required to stay.
 The cinematography is brilliant.
 Dark skies, dim lights and subdued costumes complement the story well.

 Fifty Shades of Grey just does not live up to the hype it created.
+For most people, they’d be better off catching Lynda Leigh live instead.
 Yet, it dares to bring something very bold, complex and sensitive to the screen.
 And for that, Universal Pictures and Taylor-Johnson may be worthy of at least some praise.

 THE REEL SCORE: 5/10